List of hospitals in the Ashanti Region

 This is a list of hospitals and health care institutions in the Ashanti Region of Ghana.

 Structure

 The Ashanti Region has 530 health facilities.
-170 of these health facilities are operated by the Ghana Health Service; 71 by missions; 281 by private institutions; and 8 by the Ashanti quasi-government.
+170 of these are operated by the Ghana Health Service; 71 by missions; 281 by private institutions; and 8 by the Ashanti quasi-government.
 The Ashanti monarchy operates about 32 percent of all health facilities in the Ashanti Region.